What Is a Rockfall?

 What Causes Rockfall?

-A number of geologic processes set the stage for rockfall.
-Glaciation, weathering, and bedrock fractures all play a role in causing rockfall.
+A number of geologic processes set the stage for rockfalls, including glaciation, weathering, and bedrock fractures.
 Tectonic stresses and erosion cause granite rock to fracture.
 Rockfalls later occur along these fractures.
-Fractures that develop parallel to the surface are called sheet joints.
-Sheet joints create large slabs of rock that ultimately fall away in a process known as exfoliation.
+Fractures that develop parallel to the surface are called sheeting joints.
+Sheeting joints create large slabs of rock that ultimately fall away in a process known as exfoliation.
 In Yosemite Valley, Royal Arches and the face of Half Dome are examples of landforms that have resulted from this process.
-Over long periods, water flowing through fractures weathers the bedrock, loosening bonds that hold rocks in place.
-This is called weathering.
+Over long periods, water flowing through fractures decomposes the bedrock in a process called weathering.
+Weathering loosens bonds that hold rocks in place.

 Predicting actual rockfall events is not yet possible, but understanding the forces that trigger rockfalls is an important step toward this goal.